You must be signed in to read the rest of this article.

 Halitometers are generally used to detect orally originated malodor.
 They are only occasionally used for alveolar or nasal malodors, depending on the measurement method used.
 The halitometers mentioned can detect gases but not halitosis, and should be used only for confirmation, comparing similar cases, and monitoring the therapy of halitosis; they should not be used for diagnostic purposes alone because halitometric readings are meaningless in the absense of a halitosis complaint.

 Patients typically consult a healthcare professional for halitosis when the malodor is detected by themselves or they received feedback from others in their social environment.
 Organoleptic test methods, including directly sniffing oral air or indirectly sniffing a sample, such as floss or a spoon, are subjective and not reproducible.
 Chemical and enzymatic methods briefly estimate presence of bacteria or their enzymes but do not prove halitosis.
-Halitometric assesment, especially multigas detecting systems, are very objective and reproducible and can detect odorous gases in a wide spectrum; however, if the patient does not complain about halitosis, then halitometeric readings are of little value since there seems to be no problem.
+Halitometric assessment, especially multigas detecting systems, are very objective and reproducible and can detect odorous gases in a wide spectrum; however, if the patient does not complain about halitosis, then halitometeric readings are of little value since there seems to be no problem.
 Therefore, halitometers should be used for confirmation of halitosis, comparing similar cases, and monitorizing the therapy, but not for diagnositic purposes alone.

 Diagnosing and resolving this condition is important to patients’ self esteem and quality of life.
-Therefore, it is important to give strong consideration to the patient’s self assessment, which may include feedback from others in their social environment, rather than solely rely on objective examination methods such as halitometer readings or testing the enzymatic activity of the saliva.
+Therefore, it is important to give strong consideration to the patient’s self-assessment, which may include feedback from others in their social environment, rather than solely rely on objective examination methods such as halitometer readings or testing the enzymatic activity of the saliva.

 The authors had no disclosures to report.